Skip to content

 FAQs

-What is Form I and why does it matter?
+What is Form I and how is it different from the origin-country Certificate of Origin?

-Who issues APTA Certificate of Origin in China?
+Who actually issues the APTA Certificate of Origin for Chinese polymer?

-What should I verify on a Certificate of Analysis before shipment?
+What should I verify on a Certificate of Analysis (CoA) before shipment?

 Isn't my CHA already checking all this?

-CHAs check compliance at filing — they work with the documents you give them.
-By the time a CHA flags a CoO gap, the goods are already on the water.
-Pre-loading verification catches errors at the exporter side when they are still fixable — CoO reissued, CoA corrected, invoice reformatted — without cost.
-Pre-loading and CHA filing are complementary layers; the first catches errors when fixable, the second catches them at the customs interface (too late for most preferential rate evidence chain issues).
+Customs House Agents check compliance at filing — they work with the documents you give them.
+By the time a CHA flags a CoO gap or HS misclassification, the goods are already on the water or at port, and the cost of correction is demurrage, detention, and duty reassessment rather than a conversation with the exporter.
+Pre-loading verification catches errors at the exporter side when they are still fixable — the CoO can be reissued, the CoA can be corrected, the invoice can be reformatted — without cost.
+KMI's document verification complements CHA filing; it does not replace it.
+The two layers are: pre-loading (exporter-side, catches errors when fixable) and filing (CHA-side, catches errors at customs-interface).
+The second layer is too late for preferential rate evidence chain issues.

-Can errors be fixed after Bill of Entry filing?
+Can documentation errors be fixed after Bill of Entry filing?

-Forward Commercial Invoice, CoA, CoO (Form AI, APTA, or CEPA Certificate), packing list, and MSDS before vessel loading.
-We return a verification checklist within 1-2 business days — HS accuracy, CoO validity for claimed preference, Form I readiness under CAROTAR Rule 4, CoA property match against PO specification, third-party invoicing and proof-of-origin evidence chain, batch/lot consistency, and customs risk flags for JNPT, Mundra, or Chennai.
-The service is free for shipments where KMI is the sourcing counterparty and on an introductory basis for qualified mid-tier importers evaluating partnership.
+Forward your next India shipment documents — Commercial Invoice, CoA, CoO (Form AI, APTA, or CEPA Certificate as applicable), packing list, and MSDS — before vessel loading.
+KMI returns a verification checklist within 1-2 business days covering: HS code accuracy against notification scope (including the April 2 - June 30, 2026 nil-BCD window and post-window preferential frameworks); CoO validity for the claimed origin preference; Form I readiness under CAROTAR Rule 4; CoA property match against PO specification; third-party invoicing and proof-of-origin evidence chain under Circular 14/2025; batch/lot consistency; and specific customs risk flags for JNPT, Mundra, or Chennai clearance.
+The service is free of charge for shipments where KMI is the sourcing counterparty, and on an introductory basis for qualified mid-tier importers evaluating partnership.

 Related Reading